Kizuyo/SylhShrinkerCartPlus/README.md

 - ✅ **Restoration**: once an object leaves the cart, it gradually returns to its original size.
 - ✅ **Configuration**: You can change multiple things !

+## 💡 Bonus Features
+- ✅ **MaxSpawnableEnemyOrb**: You can define a new maximum number of spawnable Enemy Valuables (orbs), especially useful when combined with the shrinking mechanics

 Enjoy smoother carts and cleaner gameplay.
 No more massive furniture bouncing out like a possessed fridge. 😉

 # ChangeLog